The Diadone Method

 Then, with a panicked expression on her face she looked around at the other drivers to see if anyone had caught her hitting the child.
 When she saw that no one was paying her any attention – she couldn't see Sal through his window – she hit the child twice more, a bit harder and told him to shut up or else.
 The child didn't cry out or make a single noise, in fact, he barely reacted at all.

-It was then that Sal found something he hated more than cheaters who got caught and children, an abused child.
+It was then that Sal found something he hated more than cheaters who got caught and children: an abused child.
+More specifically, the abuser of a small child.
 The smaller boy locked gazes with Salvator – even though he shouldn't have been able to see through the glass – and two bright green eyes seemed to cry out for help.
 Something snapped inside the hardened heart of the Mafia Lord and he radioed one of his men in the motorcycle guard.

 "Vince, come in."